5l1v3r1/popup.js/README.md

 # The Animation type

-It is possible to use your custom animations for showing and hiding popups.
+It is possible to use custom animations for showing and hiding popups.
 All you have to do is subclass `BaseAnimation`.
 You must override the following methods:

  * constructor(popup, shielding) - you must, in the very least, call the super constructor.
  * *void* start() - called to begin the animation.
 This will only be called once.
 In this method, you must add the popup and its shielding to the DOM.
 You can access them using `this.getPopup()` and `this.getShielding()`, respectively.